baldurk/renderdoc/docs/in_application_api.rst

     :return: None

-.. cpp:function:: void SetCaptureOptionU32(RENDERDOC_CaptureOption opt, uint32_t val)
+.. cpp:function:: int SetCaptureOptionU32(RENDERDOC_CaptureOption opt, uint32_t val)

     Set one of the options for tweaking some behaviours of capturing.
 Note that each option only takes effect from after it is set - so it is advised to set these options as early as possible, ideally before any graphics API has been initialised.